AboutHistory

 On August 11th, 1993, The Bonch-Bruevich Leningrad Electro-Technical Institute of Communications obtained status as a state educational institution of higher professional education by the Ministry of Communications and was renamed “The Bonch-Bruevich St. Petersburg State University of Telecommunications”.

-Milestones of the university history
+Milestones of the University history

-1930-1941 Formation of a specialized institution of higher education
+1930-1941 Formation of a specialized Institution of Higher Education

 October, 1930 – By Decree of Council of People's Commissars of the USSR, concerning establishment of Leningrad Electro-Technical Institute of Communications, 662 people were admitted as first year students.